 Do I need to take nutritional supplements?

-I'm not necessarily trying to lose weight, is this course appropriate for me?
+I'm not necessarily trying to lose weight - is this book still appropriate for me?

 Yes - the most important part of the program is relieving symptoms of inflammation.
-Participants will find that when their body begins to function as designed, their systems will easily regulate weight whether it means gaining, maintaining, or shedding pounds.
-Unless you're already eating an anti-inflammatory diet, this program is appropriate for you.
+When your body begins to function as designed, it can more easily regulate weight - whether that means gaining, maintaining, or shedding pounds.